Nassau Coliseum: Professional wrestling

-Nassau has been a mainstay of WWE for over 30 years, and has hosted Raw and SmackDown many times, including the taping of a SmackDown episode where professional wrestler Droz suffered a (untelevised) career-ending injury in 1999.
+Nassau has been a mainstay of WWE for over 40 years, and has hosted Raw and SmackDown many times, including the taping of a SmackDown episode where professional wrestler Droz suffered a (untelevised) career-ending injury in 1999.

+On May 10, 1985, the Coliseum hosted the taping of the series premiere of Saturday Night's Main Event, a recurring series of WWF specials broadcast by NBC during the peak of the 1980s professional wrestling boom.
+On December 14, 2024, Saturday Night's Main Event returned to the Coliseum for the premiere of its second revival as an NBC prime time special.

+The Coliseum hosted the opening leg of WrestleMania 2 on April 7, 1986.
+As part of an ambitious plan to host WrestleMania from three separate venues (alongside the Rosemont Horizon in Chicago and the Los Angeles Memorial Sports Arena), 16,585 fans saw 4 live matches at the Coliseum with the rest of the event shown to the audience by closed-circuit television.
+The main event at the Nassau leg was a boxing match between "Rowdy" Roddy Piper and tough-guy actor Mr. T.

 On August 25, 2002, SummerSlam was hosted at the Coliseum.
 Later, the WWE held The Great American Bash in 2008, followed by 2010's Fatal 4-Way, at the Coliseum.
 On April 10, 2017, the renovated Coliseum hosted its first episode of Raw.
 In October 2018, the Coliseum hosted Evolution, the promotion's first all-women's pay-per-view event.
-On May 10, 1985, the Coliseum hosted the taping of the series premiere of Saturday Night's Main Event, a recurring series of WWF specials broadcast by NBC during the peak of the 1980s professional wrestling boom.
-On December 14, 2024, Saturday Night's Main Event returned to the Coliseum for the premiere of its second revival as an NBC prime time special.

-The Coliseum hosted the opening leg of WrestleMania 2 on April 7, 1986.
-As part of an ambitious plan to host WrestleMania from three separate venues (alongside the Rosemont Horizon in Chicago and the Los Angeles Memorial Sports Arena), 16,585 fans saw 4 live matches at the Coliseum with the rest of the event shown to the audience by closed-circuit television.
-The main event at the Nassau leg was a boxing match between Rowdy Roddy Piper and tough-guy actor Mr. T.

-The Coliseum hosted its first AEW pay-per-view, Worlds End on December 30, 2023.
+The Coliseum hosted its first All Elite Wrestling pay-per-view, Worlds End on December 30, 2023.

-The Nassau Coliseum also hosted several editions of now-defunct WCW's Monday Nitro.
-The Coliseum was the only Tri-State area venue the Southern-based WCW was allowed to hold events.
+The Nassau Coliseum also hosted several editions of now-defunct World Championship Wrestling's Monday Nitro.